ANL-CEEESA/UnitCommitment.jl/docs/src/index.md

 If you use UnitCommitment.jl in your research (instances, models or algorithms), we kindly request that you cite the package as follows:

-* **Alinson S. Xavier, Aleksandr M. Kazachkov, Ogün Yurdakul, Feng Qiu**, "UnitCommitment.jl: A Julia/JuMP Optimization Package for Security-Constrained Unit Commitment".
-Zenodo (2020).
+* **Alinson S. Xavier, Aleksandr M. Kazachkov, Ogün Yurdakul, Feng Qiu**, "UnitCommitment.jl: A Julia/JuMP Optimization Package for Security-Constrained Unit Commitment (Version 0.3)".
+Zenodo (2022).
 [DOI: 10.5281/zenodo.4269874](https://doi.org/10.5281/zenodo.4269874).

 If you use the instances, we additionally request that you cite the original sources, as described in the [instances page](instances.md).